Overview

 - changes to the structure of your home like walls, internal doors or ceilings

-- making changes to the kitchen or bathroom floor including laying laminate flooring - you do not need permission for carpets
+- making changes to the flooring in any room of your home – you do not need permission for carpets

 This list is not exhaustive, if you are unsure if you need permission, please make an alteration application.